nocproject/noc/docs/en/docs/dev/reference/confdb/index.md

 # ConfDB Overview

 `ConfDB` is a common term for complex of measures for high-level device configuration processing within NOC.
-Vendors tend to invent own configuration formats, often mimicking each other, and to introduce incompatibilities between releases and platforms.
-Besides simple change tracking and regular expression search, the multi-vendor configuration processing may be very challenging task.
+Vendors tend to invent their own configuration formats, often mimicking each other, and to introduce incompatibilities between releases and platforms.
+Besides simple change tracking and regular expression search, multi-vendor configuration processing may be a very challenging task.

-NOC addresses the challenge with following approach:
+NOC addresses the challenge with the following approach:

-* `Decomposition` - complex task may be split to simple steps
+* `Decomposition` - complex task may be split into simple steps
 * `Reusability` - all tools may be reused whenever possible
-* `Pipelining` - each steps combined together into configuration processing pipelines
+* `Pipelining` - each step combined into configuration processing pipelines
-* `Clean contract between steps` - each step performs own task.
-Steps accept predictable result from previous steps and pass predictable result to following steps
+* `Clean contract between steps` - each step performs its own task.
+Steps accept a predictable result from previous steps and pass a predictable result to following steps
 * `Clean API` - each step must be understandable and easy to implement
 * `Quick result` - First result must be reached easily and quickly.
-Then you can became to implement more complex things
+Then you can become to implement more complex things

-To better understand the concept of `ConfDB` one should refer to widely-used concept in programming languages - `Virtual Machines`.
+To better understand the concept of `ConfDB` one should refer to a widely-used concept in programming languages - `Virtual Machines`.
-`Virtual Machine` (VM) is the fictional computer with own `native assembly` language (or machine codes).
-Its sometimes easier to break the task of compiling the program from programming language to target processor to two steps: to compile to fictional machine codes and to compile from fictional codes to target ones.
-The benefits in clear separation of common functions, suitable for all target platforms, and of specific functions, addressed for single platform.
+`Virtual Machine` (VM) is the fictional computer with its own `native assembly` language (or machine codes).
+It's sometimes easier to break the task of compiling the program from programming language to target processor into two steps: to compile to fictional machine codes and to compile from fictional codes to target ones.
+The benefits in a clear separation of common functions, suitable for all target platforms, and of specific functions, addressed for a single platform.
 Common functions moved to the left (Code -> VM translation), while specific moved to the right (VM -> Target platform translation).
-Hence VM represents clean contract between hardware-dependent and hardware independentent functions.
+Hence VM represents the clean contract between hardware-dependent and hardware independentent functions.

 Device configuration is the programming language of target platform.
 So we can split the task of configuration analysis by applying